-PURPOSE: This policy will determine how long video recordings of students will be held by the nursing department, how and where they will be stored, and who will have access to the video recordings.
+This policy will determine how long video recordings of students will be held by the nursing department, how and where they will be stored, and who will have access to the video recordings.

-BACKGROUND: The nursing simulation lab creates simulation recordings of students enrolled in the nursing program.
-MSN students) are recorded during simulated practice at the discretion of the instructor.
+The nursing simulation lab creates simulation recordings of students enrolled in the nursing program.
+Student nurses from Track I (generic) and Track II (RN-BSN) are recorded during simulated practice at the discretion of the instructor.
+MSN Students may demonstrate skills via recording at the discretion of the instructor and course assignments.
+Undergraduate students may also be assigned to self-record skills practice for demonstration of competency.